The Queer Quarantine

 Photos by Mengwen Cao

-For Chinese American photographer Mengwen Cao, the pandemic was an opportunity to step away from the racism, homophobia and xenophobia they had experienced: “Turning the lens inward” — as Cao did for this self-portrait series, featuring their inner dialogues and cultural influences — “in the period of pandemic is my quiet resistance against violence and discrimination.”
+For Chinese photographer Mengwen Cao, who is based in New York, the pandemic was an opportunity to step away from the racism, homophobia and xenophobia they had experienced: “Turning the lens inward” — as Cao did for this self-portrait series, featuring their inner dialogues and cultural influences — “in the period of pandemic is my quiet resistance against violence and discrimination.”

 Nothing would stop him from becoming himself